 As with boundary-setting, there is no need to discuss your intent to detach or to get permission.

 Positively detaching means choosing to distance yourself emotionally from a situation and its’ consequences.
 We take the focus off of the other person and put it squarely on ourselves.
-We understand that the other person is entitled to5, make their own choices, including the choice to hurt us.
+We understand that the other person is entitled to make their own choices, including the choice to hurt us.
 They’re also entitled to deal with the results of those choices.
 So while we feel compassion for them, we focus on ourselves, and we feel at peace about whatever happens next.

 But why do I need to be the one to detach?
 Why can’t THEY just change or shape up or get their act together?
 Well, that would be great, wouldn’t it?
-If they would just change their behavior and do what we want or expect, our lives would be so much better, wouldn’t they?
+If they would just change their behavior and do what we want or expect, our lives would be so much better, right?

 But we already know that’s not the way it works.
 We can’t control other people.
 The way their behavior affects us isn’t about THEM.
 It’s about US.
 Take a pause and think about that for a minute.
 Let that sink in.
 This is about us, and about controlling our choices.